 A similar effect is often observed in very quad dominant lifters.
 You’ll see them shoot their knees forward during a squat to do the same.
 This knees forward movement allows the athlete to use that stretch shorting cycle to re-load the quads as they rise.

-My belief is that the knees in movement in elite lifters during maximal loads is the result of strong contractions of the adductor magnus and quads, as well as a mechanism that may allow the lifter to take advantage of a stretch shortening cycle to further load the glutes and thus move more weight.
+I believe that the knees in movement in elite lifters during maximal loads are the result of strong contractions of the adductor magnus and quads, as well as a mechanism that may allow the lifter to take advantage of a stretch-shortening cycle to further load the glutes and thus move more weight.
 Is it the safest position for them to move into?
 Probably not.
 While this knee valgus movement is not how I teach people to lift, I certainly won’t coach the elite lifters out of that movement.